notation-playground/notation-integration-with-ACR-and-AKV/sign-action.md

 ```

 > [!IMPORTANT]
-> 1. Add the JSON output from the `az ad sp` command execution result to [Github Secret](https://learn.microsoft.com/en-us/azure/developer/github/connect-from-azure?tabs=azure-portal%2Cwindows#add-the-service-principal-as-a-github-secret) `AZURE_CREDENTIALS` that we created in the previous step.
+> 1. Copy the entire JSON output from the `az ad sp` command execution result into the value of GitHub Secret `AZURE_CREDENTIALS`.
+See [this doc](https://learn.microsoft.com/en-us/azure/developer/github/connect-from-azure?tabs=azure-portal%2Cwindows#add-the-service-principal-as-a-github-secret) for reference.
 >
 > 2. Save the `clientId` from the JSON output into an environment variable (without double quotes) as it will be needed in the next step:
 >```
 >  clientId=<clientId_from_JSON_output_of_last_step>
 >```

-- Grant AKV access permissions to the service principal that we created in the previous step.
+- Grant the AKV access permissions to the service principal that we created in the previous step.

 ```
 # set policy for your AKV